 You must not deal with this yourself.
-All reports of abuse must be recorded and responded to in keeping with the professional roles and responsibilities outlined in Fig 1: Summary of in-school procedures to follow where there are concerns about a child (Page 62)
+All reports of abuse must be recorded and responded to in keeping with the professional roles and responsibilities outlined in Error!
+Reference source not found.(Page 17)

-The following are suggested pro-forma for schools to adapt to support their own in-house safeguarding arrangements.
+The following are suggested pro-forma for schools to adapt to support their own inhouse safeguarding arrangements.
 Please delete any pro-forma that are not relevant and add any that are bespoke to your own school safeguarding arrangements.

-Appendix 3 Chronology of key events
+Appendix 3: Chronology of key events